Belgian waste company mulls destroying Syrian chemical weapons

 "A bid can be made this month but we will only do that after approval of regional and federal authorities."

-The Flemish regional government was not immediately available for comment while the defence ministry declined to comment.
+The Flemish regional government was not immediately available for comment while the defense ministry declined to comment.

-Privately held Indaver, which has operations in Belgium and several other European countries, has 1,600 employees and has annual revenues of about 400 million euros.
+Privately held Indaver, which has operations in Belgium and several other European countries, has 1,600 employees and has annual revenues of about 400 million euros ($544 million). ($1 = 0.7353 euros)

 (Reporting by Robert-Jan Bartunek; Editing by Angus MacSwan)